TannerRichards990/Bulletin-Board/labs/post-detail-delete.md

 -   What actions take place on the page? (usually means DOM events + page load)
 - delete button eventListener for authenticated creator of post.
 - display function for user specific data
+- render function for specific post, allowing creator of post to delete the post

 Take a screen shot and include in your repo